surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 The window oscillator is another shot at wavetable synthesis that is quite different from the previous wavetable algorithm.

-The wave, which can be any waveform included with Surge, is multiplied by a second waveform, the window, which can be one of 9 waveform types that are specifically made for the window oscillator.
+The wave, which can be any waveform included with Surge XT, is multiplied by a second waveform, the window, which can be one of 9 waveform types that are specifically made for the window oscillator.
 The formant parameter controls the pitch of the wave independently of the window,